chrisberkhout/lucene-word-cloud/README.md

 # Lucene Word Cloud

-This project is a Lucene demo app that indexes the World English Bible by verse.
+A Lucene demo app that indexes the World English Bible by verse.

-Users can search the full text using Lucene's standard query parser syntax.
+It provides full text search using Lucene's standard query parser syntax.
 The top matching verses are returned (scored by the default BM25 metric), along with a total count of hits and facet counts by book.